syncfusion-content/javascript-docs/js/Diagram/Node.md

 ![](/js/Diagram/Node_images/Node_img3.png)

-The diagram client side event [nodeCollectionChange](/api/js/ejdiagram#events:nodecollectionchange "nodeCollectionChange") gets triggered when a node is either added or removed in diagram.
+When a node is either added or removed in diagram, the [nodeCollectionChange](/api/js/ejdiagram#events:nodecollectionchange "nodeCollectionChange") event raised.

 ### Add node from palette

 Nodes can be predefined and added to palette and can be dropped into the Diagram when needed.
 For more information about adding nodes from symbol palette, refer to [Symbol Palette](/js/Diagram/Symbol-Palette "Symbol Palette").

+* Once we drag a node/connector from the palette to diagram, you can use the below events to do your customization.
-The diagram client side event [dragEnter](/api/js/ejdiagram#events:dragenter "dragEnter") gets triggered when a symbol is dragged into diagram from symbol palette.
+* When a symbol is dragged into diagram from symbol palette, the [dragEnter](/api/js/ejdiagram#events:dragenter "dragEnter") event gets triggered.
-The diagram client side event [dragOver](/api/js/ejdiagram#events:dragover "dragOver") gets triggered when a symbol is dragged over diagram.
+* When a symbol is dragged over diagram,the [dragOver](/api/js/ejdiagram#events:dragover "dragOver") event gets triggered.
-The diagram client side event [drop](/api/js/ejdiagram#events:drop "drop") gets triggered when a symbol is dragged and dropped from symbol palette to drawing area.
+* When a symbol is dragged and dropped from symbol palette to diagram area, the [drop](/api/js/ejdiagram#events:drop "drop") event gets triggered.
-The diagram client side event [dragLeave](/api/js/ejdiagram#events:dragleave "dragLeave") gets triggered when a symbol is dragged outside of the diagram.
+* When a symbol is dragged outside of the diagram, the [dragLeave](/api/js/ejdiagram#events:dragleave "dragLeave") event gets triggered.

 ### Create node through data source